 The GRHC may require a family to certify that a family member does not receive a particular type of income or benefit.

 The self-certification must be made in a format acceptable to the GRHC and must be signed by the family member whose information or status is being verified.
-All self-certifications must be signed in the presence of a GRHC representative All self-certifications will include the following language:
+All self-certifications will include the following language: